-The cheapest way to sell a house is to use an agent matching service like Clever Real Estate, which has pre-negotiated a low listing agent fee with its agents.
-Clever agents charge a 1.5% listing fee, compared to the national average listing fee of 2.80%.
+The cheapest way to sell a house is to use an agent-matching service that has pre-negotiated a low listing agent fee with its agents.
 That could save Washington home sellers thousands in realtor fees.

 The True Costs of Selling a Home Revealed: What does it really cost to sell a house in the U.S.?
 We explore all of the common expenses in a home sale, and how you can save thousands.

 How to Find a Realtor: Find out how you can connect with a great real estate agent.
 We help you zero in on the best approach, whether you’re selling or buying.